askahana/DotNetDynamosV2/README.md

 * Transaction

-  This calss is to show
+  This class is to show
+* Validator

+  This class is to give validated value.